hundeo:

 cavalier king charles spaniel 2

-At about 30 cm tall, the handsome Cavalier King Charles Spaniel is the smallest in this list.
-He is a cheerful dog, which is usually not very difficult to train and is well suited as a family dog.
-Unfortunately, since breeding in the last centuries was mainly focused on his cute appearance, there are many breeding/hereditary diseases.
-You can find Cavalier King Charles puppies starting at 1500 Euros.
-Because of the danger to buy a dog with hereditary defects, you should go to a premium breeder if you are interested in this breed.
-Here you have the biggest chance to get a vital dog because of numerous health examinations.
-Price-wise one must pay then however also clearly more.
-One hears of prices up to 14000 euros.
+You can find Cavalier King Charles puppies from 1500 USD.
+Because of the risk of buying a dog with hereditary defects, you should go to a premium breeder if you are interested in this breed.
+Here you have the best chance of getting a vital dog because of the numerous health checks.
+However, you will have to pay a lot more.
+One hears of prices up to 14,000 USD.

 2. Pharao dog